Trade Forex Trading

 To Calculate RSI Indicator:

-• The number of days that a forex market is up is compared to the number of days that the currency market is down in a given time period.
+• The number of days which a forex market is up is compared to the number of days that the currency market is down in a given time period.

 • The numerator in the basic formula is an average of all the forex trading sessions that finished with an upward price change.

-• The denominator is an average of all the down forex sessions closes for that period.
+• The denominator is an average of all the downwards forex sessions closes for that period.

-• The average for the down days is calculated as absolute numbers.
+• The average for the downwards days is calculated as absolute numbers.

 • Initial RSI is then turned into an oscillator indicator.

-RSI Centerline: The center line for this forex indicator is 50.
-A value above 50 implies that the forex market trend is in a bullish phase as average gains are greater and higher than average losses.
-Values below 50 indicate a bearish phase in the currency market prices are generally closing lower than where they opened.
+RSI Centerline: The center line for this forex indicator is set at 50.
+If RSI is above 50, the market's in a bullish phase - average gains are higher than losses.
+If it's below 50, you're looking at a bearish phase, with prices usually closing lower than where they started.

 Get More Lessons and Tutorials and Courses: